Analysis shows most expensive gas in Leesburg - News Break

 Analysis shows most expensive gas in Leesburg

-According to GasBuddy, the average price in the Leesburg area was $2.97 per gallon - but stations varied widely, with prices from $2.74 to $3.09 per gallon for regular.
+As of Sunday, prices ranged from $2.85 per gallon to $3.05, with an average price of $2.94 for regular, according to GasBuddy’s survey of stations in the Leesburg area.

-As of Sunday, the most expensive gas in the Leesburg area appeared to be at Shell, at 602 E Market St.
+The most expensive gas in the city Sunday registered at Shell, at 1705 Us-441.

-If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
-Check out this list, starting with the most expensive as of 05:36 PM, Tuesday:
+If you’re looking for a better deal than that, check out this list of the most expensive stations pumps in the Leesburg area that as of 05:44 PM, Tuesday:

 |Regular